 And thus began the skeleton's long journey to Sweden."

 Most 'scientific research' never led to a publication of any sorts.
 The Smithsonian Institution in Washington DC refused to return remains for a decade, yet failed to publish a single scientific paper about them.
 "I think there was a real sense of trophy hunting," says Dr Martin Thomas, a historian of the Australian National University, in an attempt to reveal the real reasons for the theft of remains.

 Every single one of our burial grounds was robbed.— Tom Trevorrow, former chairman, Ngarrindjeri Heritage Committee

+But even today some people lack respect for First Nations remains.
+People who find remains later ask for them to be returned.
 Remains continue to be exposed by natural erosion and increasing development, a trend that is likely to continue.
-Human remains thought to belong to an Aboriginal burial site have been discovered in sand dunes in Sydney's south in October 2007.
+Human remains thought to belong to a First Nations burial site have been discovered in sand dunes in Sydney's south in October 2007.

 In the 1980s, I was sent to an Australian medical school to collect a doctor for a seminar.
 Imagine my horror when I saw hundreds of bodies of Aboriginal men, women, children and babies in giant formalin bottles.— Experience of an Aboriginal nurse

-Inside a museum's storeroom—an Aboriginal perspective
+Story: Inside a museum's storeroom—a First Nations perspective